What is a fire risk assessment?

 Where can I find training on this topic?

 The NRLA offer a multitude of courses for our members to increase their knowledge and improve their skills as a landlord.
-You can find training on Fire Safety and other topics.
-You can attend these courses in a classroom, eClassroom or eLearning depending on your preference.
+They come in three types of formats depending on your preference: